git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 To keep the development environment up-to-date, developers need to run

 	update-core
-	# If one of the packages is updated during update-core you *MUST* restart MSys2
+	# If core-packages are updated during that call you MUST restart MSys2
 	pacman -Syu

 from time to time.

-### Caution
+### Caution (update-core)

-There is one caveat, though: if this wants to update the msys2-runtime itself, it is *highly* recommended to close all other MSys2 programs (e.g. terminal windows, Bash sessions, etc) and update msys2-runtime individually, immediately close the window (i.e. *not* run `exit`) and then restart the update in a new window.

-The reason: pacman itself is linked to the msys2-runtime, and updating the runtime "in flight" results most often in heap corruption as far as MSys2 is concerned.
-For the same reason, updates to Bash and Pacman itself should be handled  in the same manner.
+Core packages like the `msys2-runtime`, `bash` or `pacman` itself should be updated via the `update-core` script.
+Because those core packages are linked to the `msys2-runtime` (and each other), and updating the runtime "in flight" results most often in heap corruption as far as MSys2 is concerned.

 ## Alternative Method